 5) Lord Sugar is not the only way to pick up investment

-One thing Lord Sugar probably won’t explain on the show is that getting a business angel on board at the start-up stage is a pretty inefficient way to get money.
+One thing Lord Sugar probably won’t explain on The Apprentice is that getting a business angel on board at the start-up stage is a pretty inefficient way to get money.
 They take a lot of investment (in this case half) for comparatively little cash.

 Imagine an alternative in which you start on a tight budget, build the business painstakingly over five years and eventually reach a £20 million turnover and £3 million profit.
 Now imagine Lord Sugar comes a-knocking.
 How much of your business would his £250,000 buy now?